Disability Accommodations at Wharton

 Step 3: Exam Form

+After you complete Steps 1 & 2, we will reach out via email with further details and an exam schedule form.
 If you have testing accommodations, fill out this form to notify us of when your exams will be.
 Please include any and all exams — whether they are short in-class quizzes or midterms and finals — that you would like your accommodations applied to.

 Note that this form is the main way we are informed of your upcoming exams, so we cannot guarantee that your accommodations will be applied without the completed form.
 Please notify us of any exams at least three business days in advance.